keyboard_arrow_up

 Types of Powder Metal Parts

-Numerous metals, such as aluminum, copper, brass, iron, steel, and bronze, can be processed into powder form and used in powder metallurgy to create diverse parts and products.
+Numerous metals, such as aluminum, copper, brass, iron, steel, bronze, nickel, stainless steel, and titanium, can be processed into powder form and used in powder metallurgy to create diverse components for structural, bearing, filtering, electrical, and wear-related applications.

 Aluminum Powder